-The Physical Activity Guidelines for Americans recommends 150 minutes per week of moderately intense physical activity for basic health benefits.
-You can get additional health benefits with muscle strengthening activities that are moderate or high intensity, involving all major muscle groups with two or more days per week.
-We provided options below that may help you identify where you can add some exercise or activity into your routine, and in a way that works for you.
+The Physical Activity Guidelines for Americans recommends 150-300 minutes per week of moderately intense physical activity as well as muscle-strengthening activities, like lifting weights or doing push-ups, at least two days per week for basic health benefits.
+We provide options below that may help you identify where you can add some exercise or activity into your routine, and in a way that works for you.

-Walking - it's the move you can do virtually anywhere, anytime, and at any age.
-Robert Black walked his way to a 107 lb weight loss.
-He started walking just a few miles a day and grew to enjoy it so much that he was walking 10-15 miles per day.
-He wears a pedometer to track his effort, and to maintain variety, he incorporated bowling, dancing and swimming into his activities.
 No matter where you are, or what time it is, and regardless of your age, there's almost always a way that you can take a few, or a lot, of steps.
-You can do it alone or with a friend, inside, outside, with music, to a video, in a mall, in a park, or in your yard.
+You can do it alone or virtually with a friend, inside, outside, with music, to a video, in a park, or in your yard.
+Your smartphone probably has an app that can help.
 See how the benefits of walking are limitless in MOVE!
 Walk.

-Core - Your core muscles, or abdominals, include the "stomach" or "tummy" muscles (even though the stomach is an organ and not actually a muscle).
-The abdominals are the muscles that wrap around and support your abdomen.
-Strong abdominals play an important role in good posture, respiratory function and low back health.
+Core - Your core muscles, or abdominals, are the muscles around your stomach or tummy muscles (the stomach is an organ and not a muscle).
+Strong abdominals play an important role in good posture, respiratory function, and low back health.
 So, score more by working your core!
-You can find some basic core exercises here: Strengthening Your Core
+You can find some basic core exercises here: Strengthening Your Core.

-Sports - Pick your favorite one!
-Tennis, golf, swimming, cycling, running...you name it.
+Sports - Pick your favorite one to do alone or with your partner!
+Tennis, golf, cycling, running...you name it.
 Anything that uses your full body and gets your heart pumping can be beneficial.
 Now, get out and do it!